jayanthkoushik/corgy/docs/corgy.types.md

 Types for use with `corgy` (or standalone with `argparse`).

-An object of the types defined in this module can be created by calling the respective type class with a single string argument. `ArgumentTypeError` is raised if the argument can not be converted to the desired type.
+An object of the types defined in this module can be created by calling the respective type class with a single string argument. `ValueError` is raised if the argument can not be converted to the desired type.

 Examples: